DimCyan/sandboxmanagement/README.md

 (Support python version 3.X, if you need to change a different version of the interpreter, you need to name the interpreter folder `pyinterpreter`)

-2. For the first installation, after decompressing `sbm.zip`, double-click `firstrun.bat` to install .
-   dependencies and upgrade pip (please do not close the window during the installation process)
+2. For the first installation, after decompressing `sbm.zip`, double-click `firstrun.bat` to install dependencies and upgrade pip.(Temporarily only supports the use of **Windows** system, please do not close the window during the installation process)

    ![firstrun](https://github.com/SimonWDC/sandboxmanagement/blob/main/img/GIF%202021-5-2%2016-47-51.gif)